Home > Pressrelease > Baby Food Market size to hit $150 Bn by 2032

-Baby Food Market size will exceed USD 33 billion by 2025; according to a new research report by Global Market Insights.
+Baby Food Market size is expected to cross USD 150 billion by 2032, according to a new research report by Global Market Insights Inc.

 Increasing number of working women and a rise in the middle-class population are projected to boost the sales of baby food products worldwide.
 Changes in lifestyles and educational opportunities have enabled women to join the workforce across the Asia Pacific region.
 To illustrate, in China, women account for 43.7% of the workforce, which the government plans to raise to 45% over the next decade.
 Due to the rising employment rate of women, the demand for baby food products should elevate in the ensuing years.
 Increased concerns regarding child nutrition among working parents would further augment the sales of premium baby food items.

 New product developments by major baby formula brands